 Serving:

-These have become kind of a St. Paddy’s Day tradition at our house.
-I’ve made them piled high as they do at the pub this time, but my fave way is to plop them into individual cast iron skillets (pick them up at 2nd hand stores).
-Make them on a sheet tray (double the recipe) if you’re serving a crowd.
-It doesn’t really matter.
-It’s all good, so whatever works for you.
+These have become a St. Paddy’s Day tradition at our house.
+I’ve made them piled high as they do at the pub this time.
+They’re family style, on an old griddle which is kind of fun.
+If you’re serving a crowd, you can double or triple the recipe, or maybe more, and make it on a sheet pan!
+It doesn’t really matter – it’s all good, so whatever works for you.

-I’m all for having my own little skillet of these even though I didn’t do that today because I have a certain piggy family member (you know who you are!) that will scarf them all down while I’m gabbing away.
-Yeah, I talk too much.
-And these are too good not to disappear fast!
+My fave way is to plop them into individual cast iron skillets (pick them up at 2nd hand stores).
+I’m all for having my own little skillet full coz a certain piggy family member (you know who you are!) will scarf them all down otherwise, while I’m gabbing away.
+Yeah, I talk too much but is that any reason to be penalized?

-McMullan’s Irish Nachos are great with a few pickled jalapenos and a little lime, but for a special touch, try my Cowboy Candy instead.
+McMullan’s Irish Nachos are great with a few pickled jalapenos and a little lime, for a special touch, try my Cowboy Candy instead.
 Never had Cowboy Candy?
 Check the links at the bottom of the page.

 Making McMullan’s Irish Nachos: